-In addition, the State of Montana received a revised pension actuarial valuation subsequent to the issuance of MSF's December 31, 2017 financial statements that changed MSF's allocated share of the recorded pension liability.
+During the year ended December 31, 2019, the State of Montana received a revised pension actuarial valuation subsequent to the issuance of MSF's December 31, 2018, financial statements that reduced MSF's allocated share of the recorded pension liability.
 Accordingly, MSF restated its beginning net position to reflect this change.
-The net impact of the adjustment was less than \$1K (thousand).
+The net impact of the adjustment was \$2.0M.